Irenexzwen/3D-genome-gitbook/chapter-1-intro-why-should-people-care-about-3d-genome/01-3d-neuclear-structure.md

 Figure1.
 Schematic overview of elements in eukaryotes.

 ##1.2 multi-scale folding
-The largest chromosomes contain hundreds of mil- lions of base pairs that fold in nucleosomes, chromatin fibres, chromosome domains, compartments and finally in chromosome territories.
+The largest chromosomes contain hundreds of millions of base pairs that fold in nucleosomes, chromatin fibres, chromosome domains, compartments and finally in chromosome territories.
 Therefore, chromatin fold- ing is a multi-scale problem and all scales need to be understood, as regulatory information resides at all levels, from the histone–DNA interactions at the sub- nucleosomal scale to the chromosome–chromosome and chromosome–lamina interactions in the nuclear space.
 Furthermore, this multi-level architecture can be regulated and/or exploited by a variety of com- ponents such as transcription factors, architectural proteins and non-coding RNAs in order to coordinate gene expression and cell fate.
 - chromosome territories
 - A/B Compartments
 - TAD(Topologically Associating Domains)